joshhager04/Agario/README.md

 You can see more detailed guide on the [wiki](https://github.com/AJS-development/Ogar-unlimited/wiki/Skins-and-skin-shortcuts)

 ### OP
-OP is used for having fun in your server like trolling, increases your mass, shoots virus, etc. You can make yourself OP by doing `op [yourid]` in console.
+OP is used for having fun in your server like trolling, increases your mass, shoots virus, etc. You can make yourself OP by typing `op [yourid]` in console.
 To toggle between modes, you need to press "Q" in order to use OP's features.
 Then, a "C" will appears next to your name.
 If you press "Q" again, it will add another "C" until you have 4 "C"'s.
 If you press Q once again, it will go back to normal state.
 What these does is:

 C's(in order) | When pressing "W"       | When pressing "Space"
 --------------|-------------------------|---------------------
-C             | Gives you 100 more mass | Able to merge instantly *(for short of time)* CC            | Shoots virus            | Shoots tiny "things" *(almost invisible)* that if someone eats it, their mass reduced by 100
+**C**         | Gives you 100 more mass | Able to merge instantly *(for short of time)* **CC**        | Shoots virus            | Shoots tiny "things" *(almost invisible)* that if someone eats it, their mass reduced by 100
-CCC           | Shoots "troll" virus    | Shoots "exploding" virus CCCC          | Shoots "one-hit-kill" virus | Shoots "kick" virus No C's        | Normal feed             | Normal split
+**CCC**       | Shoots "troll" virus    | Shoots "exploding" virus **CCCC**      | Shoots "one-hit-kill" virus | Shoots "kick" virus **No C's**    | Normal feed             | Normal split

 __NOTE: Names *(CC's)* don't work when player's name is blank and it doesn't work on Leap gamemodes and/or while using minions.
 Also, you can configure this in config.ini__

 ### Easy Verify (anti bot measure)
 For those of you who have trouble with minions and such, this feature is for you.
 Currently, there is no program that can get through all of Ogar Unlimited's filters and features.
 But in some future, someone might be able to crack the other anti bot measures.
 So we created an easy verify system, a currently foolproof system that filters out the bots.
 To turn on, turn `verify` to 1 in advConfig.ini .
 Then when a player spawns, he is frozen at a spot and is given a 3 digit code.
 Then that player presses "W" to kill himself and types in the code in the nickname box.
 Afterwards, when pressing "Play" again, it shows a success message.
 Press "W" again to play.

-## Custom Game modes
+## Custom Game Modes
 Ogar UL has support for custom game modes.
 To switch between game modes, change the value of "serverGamemode" in the configurations file to the selected game mode id and restart the server.
 The current supported game modes are:

 Id   | Name                         | Additional Description